temporalio/cli/docs/schedule/toggle.md

 Identifies a Namespace in the Temporal Workflow. (default: default)

 **--pause**
-Pauses the schedule
+Pauses the schedule.

 **--reason**
-Free-form text to describe reason for pause/unpause (default: (no reason provided))
+Free-form text to describe reason for pause/unpause. (default: (no reason provided))

 **--schedule-id**
 Alias: **-s**